Since its inception, the Bernard van Leer Foundation has worked in more than 50 countries and invested over half a billion dollars toward our mission:

 Global knowledge, local solutions

-Today, more and more governments, international organizations, businesses and foundations are seeing the importance of investing in the earliest years of life.
+Today, more and more governments, international organisations, businesses and foundations are seeing the importance of investing in the earliest years of life.
 With growing support, the debate is shifting from ‘why invest’ toward ‘how to invest’ to get the biggest impact for the most children.
 This is the critical question for the 21st century.

 Investing in solutions for healthy child development